VBM logo

 Companies with high excess returns are likely to attract competition in the marketplace, leading to a shorter competitive advantage period in the company's valuation.
 Traditional Discounted Cash Flow approaches rely on terminal values and perpetuities.
 Unlike such traditional valuation approaches that utilize highly sensitive perpetuity assumptions, the Economic Margin approach incorporates the widely accepted economic principle that competition will compete away excess returns over time.
 The EM Framework explicitly models the effects of competition to gradually eliminate the excess spread a firm generates above or below its cost of capital (Economic Margin).

-When doing a calculation of Economic Margin (formula) one has to bear in mind the numerator of the Economic Margin (like EVA), is based on economic profit, which helps focus managers on value creation.
-Unlike EVA, however, Economic Margin adds depreciation and amortization to cash flow and instead incorporates the return of capital explicitly in the capital charge.
+When doing a calculation of EM (formula) one has to bear in mind the numerator of the EM (like EVA), is based on economic profit, which helps focus managers on value creation.
+Unlike EVA, however, EM adds depreciation and amortization to cash flow and instead incorporates the return of capital explicitly in the capital charge.
 Also (like CFROI), Economic Margin is based on gross assets, which helps to avoid the growth “disincentive” typically associated with net asset based measures.
-Unlike CFROI, however, the Economic Margin’s cash flows are unlevered (i.e. all equity financed) and do not mix operating and financing decisions.
+Unlike CFROI, however, EM’s cash flows are unlevered (i.e. all equity financed) and do not mix operating and financing decisions.

 Compare with Economic Margin: Economic Value Added | Market Value Added | CFROI | CVA | EBIT | EBITDA | P/E Ratio | Cash Ratio | Current Ratio | Return on Equity | Fair Value | TSR | PRVit | DCF